 Back-face culling is not applied to procedurally-generated polygons so they effectively face both ways.

-Procedural generation is disabled when drawing models on the map.
+Procedural generation is disabled when drawing the map.
 Special primitives are drawn as ordinary triangles or lines, using the vertices and colour of the original primitive.

 |Vertex no.||Description||Colour||No. of primitives||Illustration|